Cameronsplaze/AWS-ContainerManager/Examples/README.md

 ## Adding a new Example to the Repo

+1) Ask if it's a game I'll want to support, either by Issues or Discussions.
+(Even if I don't add it here, I might still help you add it to your fork)
-1) Create a new file in this [./Examples](./) directory.
+2) Create a new file in this [./Examples](./) directory.
 Make sure it ends with `*.example.yaml`.
-2) Make sure it correctly Synths.
+3) Make sure it correctly Synths.
 (If you're doing a PR, it'll happen automatically)
-3) Once it Synths, add it to the "Settings -> Branches -> `main` -> Required Status Checks" list.
+4) Once it Synths, add it to the "Settings -> Branches -> `main` -> Required Status Checks" list.
 (If you don't have permissions, remind me to inside the PR please).

 And that's it!